It’s The Future!

 Anyhow.
 Within an hour his mechanic got there, and they got the boat untied and moved along - I'm not sure if he was fixed or if the mechanic was just a better pilot, but whatever.
 Barely a thank you, and no hint of an apology.
 I don't know whether he was just a newbie boater, or didn't consider live-aboard squatters to have the same rights as people from an expensive marina, or if he was just utterly oblivious.
 Still, I have half a mind to borrow an RV from someone and go park on his lawn for a couple of hours with 'engine trouble'.

 The weekend was mostly calm, with twenty-odd hours of hard work in the sun putting a new layer on my tan.
 I got a tonne of work done on the deck, spent way too much money at the marine store again, and finally installed my LED lighting system.
-I had gone to Ikea mid-week last week to find the fixtures, and managed to find the perfect fixtures - these ones to be precise, in white plastic.
-They have a fixture-mounted switch, they accept the LED bulbs perfectly, they have a long cable, and they're mostly plastic so they're ideal for the marine environment.
+I had gone to Ikea mid-week last week to find the fixtures, and managed to find theĀ perfect fixtures –Ā these ones to be precise, in white plastic.
+They have a fixture-mounted switch, they accept the LED bulbs perfectly, they have a long cable, and they’re mostly plastic so they’re ideal for the marine environment.
 I am incredibly pleased with these lights!
-I had purchased five, with the intention of putting two in the salon, one over the navigation table, one in the bathroom and one over my bed - but instead I installed all five in the salon and will have to purchase more.
-WOW though - I do not at all regret the purchase, nor the decision.
-In one step, the salon at night has changed from "camping" to "home".
-The light is warm and pleasant, and the difference in the general "feel" of the place is staggering.
+I had purchased five, with the intention of putting two in the salon, one over the navigation table, one in the bathroom and one over my bed – but instead I installed all five in the salon and will have to purchase more.
+WOW though – I do not at all regret the purchase, nor the decision.
+In one step, the salon at night has changed from “camping” to “home”.
+The light is warm and pleasant, and the difference in the general “feel” of the place is staggering.
 I will be purchasing another five of these lights, at least.
-The best part is that even with ten lights installed, I will still only be drawing a total of 30w of electricity to light the entire boat - just about half the draw of a *single* regular lightbulb!
+The best part is that even with ten lights installed, I will still only be drawing a total of 30w of electricity to light the entire boat – just about half the draw of a *single* regular lightbulb!

 Today, it's back to the grind.
 We've committed to having one of the gossip sites live and launched in the Amazon cloud by Wednesday.
 Just in time, the weather has turned sour, and later today and tonight it promises to rain.
 I've still got a few holes in the front of the boat, so I'll need to cover those with garbage bags or something for Tuesday, but then Wednesday and on through the weekend is supposed to be bright and sunny, so I should be able to get that job finished this coming weekend.

-Just in time, too - coming up, I have a speaking gig on cloud computing at the Open Web Vancouver conference, an open offer of a live-pa set in Victoria, a possible second live-pa set at a music festival out on Texada Island (plus I can sail there!), and a third offer of an acoustic live set over on Vancouver Island.
+Just in time, too – coming up, I have a speaking gig on cloud computing at theĀ Open Web Vancouver conference, an open offer of a live-pa set in Victoria, a possible second live-pa set at a music festival out on Texada Island (plus I can sail there!), and a third offer of an acoustic live set over on Vancouver Island.
 Furthermore I have a lovely young lady coming up from Michigan for a ten-day epic sailing adventure in June, a hacker conference in Washington the weekend after that, and I am putting together a live electronic music show on the only weekend in July without a three-day outdoor festival to go to.
 It never stops!

-Public appearances come with a thrill of adventure, but also with a dark sense of foreboding which drives me to work much harder on my music and performance so that I don't suck.
-It's one thing to play badly in your living room, it's another thing entirely to play badly in front of hundreds of people!
+I have to pick and choose between the musical bookings, because I frankly don’t know how much free time I’ll have to practice up between then and now – but it’s all very flattering nonetheless. šŸ™‚ Public appearances come with a thrill of adventure, but also with a dark sense of foreboding which drives me to work much harder on my music and performance so that I don’t suck.
+It’s one thing to play badly in your living room, it’s another thing entirely to play badly in front of hundreds of people!

 Constant Hustle